broadinstitute/CellCap/README.md

 What is CellCap?
 ----------------

-CellCap is a variational autoencoder for analyzing single-cell perturbation data.
 The primary goal of CellCap is modeling the correspondence between cellular identity and perturbation response.
 To understand this correspondence, CellCap was built in several explainable components: